BackPack Bob 🌴

 When Does The Sun Set In Chiang Mai

 To catch the perfect sunset, timing is important.
 It’s no good heading to a rooftop bar to watch the sunset, if it is already dark by the time you arrive there.
-The sun sets in Chiang Mai at sometime between 5:30 pm to 7:00 pm.
+The sun sets in Chiang Mai sometime between 5:30 pm to 7:00 pm.
 But it depends on the time of year that you are visiting the city.

 You can use this useful tool to find out the exact time the sun will set in Chiang Mai on any given day.
 Or to get a quick idea just refer to the table below.